jundalisay/spblist/content/en/research/descartes/meteors/discourse-05.md

 Therefore, in whatever way one might consider it, these droplets must always remain round, unless the force of some wind or some other specific cause prevents them.

 As for their size, it depends on how close the parts of the vapor are to each other when they begin to form the droplets, as well as on how agitated they are afterward, and on the amount of other vapors that can join them.
-Initially, each droplet is composed of only two or three small parts of the vapor that meet; but soon after, if this vapor is somewhat thick, two or three of the droplets that have formed from it will meet and join into one, and again two or three of these will join into one, and so on, until they can no longer meet.
+Initially, each droplet is composed of only two or three small parts of the vapor that meet.

+But soon after, if this vapor is somewhat thick, two or three of the droplets that have formed from it will meet and join into one, and again two or three of these will join into one, and so on, until they can no longer meet.

 While they are suspended in the air, other vapors can also join them and increase their size until, finally, their weight causes them to fall as rain or dew.

 ### Ice Particles